HenrikEide/micrlobib/docs/intro.md

 # Intro

-This is a mock component library for testing and displaying components for a particular unnamed project.
+This is a mock component library for testing and displaying components for a particular project.

 :::warning